stfxlibrary/new-website/README.md

 Fetches the children of the current page from the menu, and displays them as horizonal links

+## liaison-librarians.html

+Displays liaison librarians in alphabetical order.
+Easy to edit librarian information with the Librarian class.
+Copy and paste an existing librarian and replace their information with the  new information.

 ## libguide-dropdown.html

 Uses the subject dropdown widget from springshare, removes the subject searches, and styles to match